iobis/manual/darwin_core.md

 If the record represents a nomenclatural type specimen, the term `typeStatus` can be used, e.g. for holotype, syntype, etc.

 **In case of low confidence identifications**, and the scientific name contains qualifiers such as _cf._, _?_ or _aff._, then this name should go in `identificationQualifier`, and `scientificName` should contain the name of the lowest possible taxon rank that refers to the most accurate identification.
 E.g. if the specimen was accurately identified down to genus level, but not species level, then the scientificName should contain the name of the genus, the scientificNameID should contain the LSID the genus and the `identificationQualifier` should contain the low confidence species name combined with _?_ or other qualifiers.
-The table belowe shows a few examples:
+The table below shows a few examples:

-The use and definitions for additional NO signs (identificationQualifier) can be found in [Open Nomenclature in the biodiversity era](https://doi.org/10.1111/2041-210X.12594), which provides examples for using the main Open Nomenclature qualifiers associated with _physical specimens_.
-The publication [Recommendations for the Standardisation of Open Taxonomic Nomenclature for Image-Based Identiﬁcations](https://www.frontiersin.org/articles/10.3389/fmars.2021.620702/full) provides examples and definitions for identificationQualifiers for _non-physical specimens (image-based)_.
+The use and definitions for additional ON signs (`identificationQualifier`) can be found in [Open Nomenclature in the biodiversity era](https://doi.org/10.1111/2041-210X.12594), which provides examples for using the main Open Nomenclature qualifiers associated with _physical specimens_.
+The publication [Recommendations for the Standardisation of Open Taxonomic Nomenclature for Image-Based Identiﬁcations](https://www.frontiersin.org/articles/10.3389/fmars.2021.620702/full) provides examples and definitions for `identificationQualifiers` for _non-physical specimens (image-based)_.

 Examples: